-Consortiums versus Joint Ventures
+Consortiums Versus Joint Ventures

-It is common business practice to form a Joint Venture when one responds to a tender, especially if you do not have all the expertise required for the specific tender.
+It is common business practice to form a Joint Venture when one respond to a tender, especially if you do not have all the expertise required by the specific tender.
 But Joint Ventures can be complicated to form and to find the correct partner for the Joint Venture can be challenging.
 There is an alternative option.
 You could go into a consortium when responding to a tender.

 A consortium is an association of two or more individuals, companies or organisations with the objective of participating in a common activity, such as responding to a tender, or pooling their resources to achieve a common goal.
 Within the consortium, each participant retains their separate legal status and the consortium's control over each participant is generally limited to activities involving the joint endeavour, particularly the division of profits.
 A consortium is formed by contract.